Surry Old-Time Music Camp 2019

 Event Time: 9 am - 2pm

 Event Location: Main Campus - Surry Community College

 $75 for Youth ages 10-17*

 $150 for Adults 18+

 Surry Community College is committed to preserving the area’s rich heritage of old-time music.
-As part of that commitment, we are excited to offer the 3rd annual Surry Old-Time Music Camp July 30 – August 3, 2018.
-Join us for a week of music and fun led by the area’s finest old-time musicians.
+As part of that commitment, we are excited to offer the 4th annual Surry Old-Time Music Camp July 29 – August 2, 2019 on our campus in Dobson, NC.
+Join us for a week of music and fun led by the area’s finest old-time musicians

 - 11:30 a.m. – 12:15 p.m.: Lunch

 - 12:15 p.m. – 1:00 p.m.: Workshop 1